adi0ri/adi0ri.github.io/_projects/1_project.md

 ---
 layout: page
-title: Neural Networks compared with Traditional Approach of Image Classifier
+title: CNN vs Traditional Image Classification
 description: The project aims to showcase a straightforward neural network for basic geometric shape classification and how it compares with traditional image processing methods, highlighting the potential of neural networks in real-world scenarios.
 img: assets/img/12.jpg
 importance: 1